Intelligent-molecular-systems/Inverse_copolymer_design/README.md

 **Repository for the paper "Inverse design of copolymers including stoichiometry and chain architecture" [link to paper]**

 This project aims to enable the machine learning-guided discovery of novel copolymers by generating monomer ensembles with different stoichiometries and chain architectures.
-Our model is based on a novel Variational Autoencoder (VAE) that encodes a graph and decodes a string, offering advanced polymer design capabilities, including inverse design and optimization in latent space.
+Our model is based on a novel Variational Autoencoder (VAE) that encodes a graph and decodes a string, offering advanced polymer design capabilities, including inverse design via optimization in latent space.

 ## Table of Contents
 - [Overview](#overview)